 Proposed state plan to implement federal emission guidelines for CISWI units

-Comment The discussion of the criterion in 40 CFR 60.26(e) relating to local agencies' authority to carry out the plan or a portion of the plan needs more specificity with respect to the responsibilities of DEQ versus LRAPA.
+Comment The discussion of the criterion in 40 CFR 60.26(e) relating to local agencies' authority to carry out the plan or a portion of the plan needs more specificity with respect to the responsibilities of DEQ versus Lane Regional Air Protection Agency.
 Is this plan intended to apply within LRAPA's jurisdiction?
 If not, will LRAPA be submitting a separate plan or a negative declaration?

 DEQ received 1 comment in this category from commenter 1 listed in the Commenter section below.